How to Create a Stiff Diagram in Excel

 stiff insert scatter

-Step 6: Now assign the data labels according to the values in the first table.
-Select the blue dots by clicking -> right clicking -> format data labels.
+Assign the data labels according to the values in the first table.
+Select the blue dots by clicking -> right-click -> format data labels.

 stiff format data labels